federicalaurino/TDDkata/README.md

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

-**CODE SUBMISSION:** Add the code to your own Github account and send us the link.
+**CODE SUBMISSION:** Add the code to your own account and send us the link.

 Credits to [Roy Osherove](http://osherove.com/tdd-kata-1) for the original idea.